-All Undocumented Students (with or without DACA) who are admitted as first-year, first-degree-seeking undergraduate students, who have graduated from a U.S. high school, and who are determined by Emory to have financial need, will be awarded Emory financial aid funds to assist them in meeting their demonstrated need.
+All Undocumented Students (with or without DACA) who are admitted as first-year, first-degree-seeking undergraduate students, or transfer students, who have graduated from a U.S. high school, and who are determined by Emory to have financial need, will be awarded Emory financial aid funds to assist them in meeting their demonstrated need.

 Who is an Undocumented Student for purposes of this program?